-Childhood vaccines prevent 2 to 3 million deaths every year.
+Childhood vaccines prevent two to three million deaths every year.
 They are recognized as one of the most cost-effective child health interventions in the world (source).
 Yet, globally, an estimated 19.4 million infants did not receive routine vaccinations in 2018.

 Nigeria is home to just 3% of the world’s population, yet it accounts for 13% of the world’s mortality of children under five, the second highest rate in the world.
-Low immunization rates are a significant contributor to its high under-five mortality rate (120 deaths per 1,000 live births) – an estimated 40% of deaths of children under five are from vaccine preventable diseases.
-North West, Nigeria, where our program operates, is the region with the lowest vaccination coverage in Nigeria.
+Low immunization rates are a significant contributor to its high under-five mortality rate (120 deaths per 1,000 live births)—an estimated 40% of deaths of children under five are from vaccine preventable diseases.
+Northern Nigeria, where our program operates, is the region with the lowest vaccination coverage in Nigeria.

 New Incentives works within and in close partnership with local government institutions.
 Our impact would not be possible without our local partners in Nigeria.

 New Incentives offers conditional cash transfers (CCTs) to incentivize infant vaccination in North West Nigeria.
 There is strong evidence that expanding vaccination reduces illness and death among young children.
 CCTs could plausibly be a cost-effective way to increase vaccination rates among children in areas like North West Nigeria where vaccine supply is adequate but uptake is low.